beacon-biosignals/StableHashTraits.jl/README.md

 You can customize its behavior for particular types by implementing the trait `StableHashTraits.hash_method`.
 Any method of `hash_method` should simply return one of the following values.

 1. `UseWrite()`: writes the object to a binary format using `StableHashTraits.write(io, x)` and takes a hash of that (this is the default behavior). `StableHashTraits.write(io, x)` falls back to `Base.write(io, x)` if no specialized methods are defined for x.
 2. `UseIterate()`: assumes the object is iterable and finds a hash of all elements
 3. `UseProperties()`: assumes a struct of some type and uses `propertynames` and `getproperty` to compute a hash of all fields.
 You can further customize its behavior by passing the symbol `:ByOrder` (to hash properties in the order they are listed by `propertynames`), which is the default, or `:ByName` (sorting properties by their name before hashing).
+4. `UseTable()`: assumes the object is a `Tables.istable` and uses `Tables.columns` and `Tables.columnnames` to compute a hash of each columns content and name, ala `UseProperties`.
+This method should rarely need to be specified by the user, as the fallback method for `Any` should normally handle this case.
 4. `UseQualifiedName()`: hash the string `parentmodule(T).nameof(T)` where `T` is the type of the object.
 Throws an error if the name includes `#` (e.g. an anonymous function).
-If you wish to include this qualified name *and* another method, pass one of the other three methods as an argument (e.g.
+If you wish to include this qualified name *and* another method, pass one of the other methods as an arugment (e.g. `UseQualifiedName(UseProperties())`).
-   `UseQualifiedName(UseProperties())`).
 This can be used to include the type as part of the hash.
 Do you want a named tuple with the same properties as your custom struct to hash to the same value?
 If you don't, then use `UseQualifiedName`.

 Your hash will be stable if the output for the given method remains the same: e.g. if `write` is the same for an object that uses `UseWrite`, its hash will be the same; if the properties are the same for `UseProperties`, the hash will be the same; etc...

 ## Implemented methods of `hash_method`

+- `Any`: either
-- `Any`: `UseWrite()`
+    - `UseWrite()` OR
+    - `UseTable()` for any object `x` where `Tables.istable(x)` is true
 - `Function`: `UseQualifiedName()`
 - `NamedTuples`: `UseProperties()`
 - `AbstractArray`, `Tuple`, `Pair`: `UseIterate()`